AdobeDocs/audience-manager.pt-BR/help/using/dil/dil-use-cases.md

 **Exemplo de código de mecanismo de pesquisa não listado**

-In this case, let&#39;s assume that a user searched for the term &quot;homes&quot; from `dogpile.com`.
+In this case, let's assume that a user searched for the term "homes" from `dogpile.com`.
 Because [!DNL Dogpile] is not supported by default, you can configure DIL to recognize this search engine and return the search terms to Audience Manager.
 Seu código pode ser semelhante ao seguinte:

 <pre class="java"><code>var adobe_ dil = DIL. create ({parceiro: "<i>nome do parceiro</i>"});
 var search_ referrer = DIL. tools. getsearchreferrer (document. referrer, {